International School of Iceland: Culture and traditions

 School traditions include an annual berry picking trip, a tree planting field trip and a winter ski trip to Bláfjöll (weather permitting).
 In May, students run to raise money for UNICEF.
+During November til late December or January, ISI also takes part annually in writing letters for Amnesty International.
+In 2025, ISI marked 10 years of writing for Amnesty International.

 Each year also brings a Halloween Party, holiday celebrations throughout the month of December, a pot-luck dinner in February and a Spring Event with themes that vary from year to year (e.g. 80s Night, Color Explosion or Masquerade).

 In May 2014, the school hosted a celebration of its 10-year anniversary; guests included the Minister of Education, the mayor of Garðabær, representatives from local embassies, and former and current students.

+In May 2024, the school celebrated its 20th anniversary by having every student create an artwork within a circle, which were then used to create a large artwork that decorates the main hall of the new school building.

-In the spring of each year, students in grades 5-6 raise money to go on an overnight trip in the Icelandic countryside.
-Grade 7 attends Reykir School Camp for a week of learning and fun.
-Grades 8-10 go abroad to expand their learning.
+Previously, in the spring of each year, students in grades 5-6 raised money to go on an overnight trip in the Icelandic countryside.
+Grade 7 attended Reykir School Camp for a week of learning and fun.
+Grades 8-10 went abroad to expand their learning.

+Currently, in the spring of each year students in grades 5-6 continue to go on an overnight trip, and grades 7-8 on a two night trip in the Icelandic countryside.
+Grades 9-10 go biannually abroad for three to four nights, and biannually to the Icelandic countryside for three nights.

+Students in grade 10 go on an annual mystery trip filled with many fun activities.
+These activities have included going to the Adrenaline Nature Park, the arcade, LaserTag, climbing, and Skemmtigarðurinn in Gufunes.

 Activities

 In addition to the Academic program, the school offers students classes in swimming, gym, textiles, art and woodwork as part of a typical school day.

-The school also offers after-school activities, including Photography Club and Art Club.
-Past offerings include computer coding, role-playing games and creativity, Mandarin Chinese Language, Spanish Language, Icelandic Enrichment, Football (Soccer) Club, Chess Club, Science Club and DJ Workshop.
+The school also offers after-school activities, previously including Photography Club, Art Club, computer coding, role-playing games and creativity, Spanish Language, Icelandic Enrichment, Football (Soccer) Club, Chess Club, Science Club, DJ Workshop, Explorers Club and Comic Club.

+Currently, the school offers after-school activities for grades 1-6, including homework club and Mandarin Chinese Language.